apache/spark/docs/sql-data-sources-binaryFile.md

 * `content`: BinaryType

 To read whole binary files, you need to specify the data source `format` as `binaryFile`.
+To load files with paths matching a given glob pattern while keeping the behavior of partition discovery, you can use the general data source option `pathGlobFilter`.
-For example, the following code reads all the files from the input directory:
+For example, the following code reads all PNG files from the input directory:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 {% highlight scala %}

-spark.read.format("binaryFile").load("/path/to/data")
+spark.read.format("binaryFile").option("pathGlobFilter", "*.png").load("/path/to/data")

 {% endhighlight %}
 </div>